 • Lincoln Corsair Grand Touring

-• Tesla Model Y Performance - 5 seat (2-rows)
+• Tesla Model Y (5-seat variants)

-• Volkswagen ID.4 (all ID.4s now qualify)
+• Volkswagen ID.4 (all models)

 View full list of vehicle eligibility for Electric Vehicle Tax Credits 2023